ussegliog/tornado_example/README.md

 A main technology is used inside the code : Tornado.
 Tornado is a Python web framework which allows asynchronous code.
 The module asyncio is included inside Tornado and the library tornado.gen and higher concurrence is available with the tornado.concurrent module.

-A ORM (tornado-sqlalchemy) provides a generic API to make transactions with several kind of databases (PostGres, MySQL, Sqlite ...).
+An ORM (tornado-sqlalchemy) provides a generic API to make transactions with several kind of databases (PostGres, MySQL, Sqlite ...).
 For this code, a sqlite database is settled.

 ## Code organization